Woonona railway station

 Woonona railway station is located on the South Coast railway line in New South Wales, Australia, serving the northern Wollongong suburb of Woonona.
 It opened on 25 August 1919.

-Platforms & services
+Platforms and services

 Woonona has two side platforms and is serviced by NSW TrainLink South Coast line services travelling from Waterfall and Thirroul to Port Kembla.
 Some peak hour and late night services operate to Sydney Central, Bondi Junction and Kiama.

 Transport links

-Dion's Bus Service operate two routes via Woonona station:
+Dion's Bus Service operates two bus routes via Woonona station, under contract to Transport for NSW: